robmarkcole/HASS-Sighthound/README.md

 # HASS-Sighthound
 Home Assistant custom component for person & face detection with [Sighthound Cloud](https://www.sighthound.com/products/cloud).
 To use Sighthound Cloud you must register with Sighthound to get an api key.
 The Sighthound Developer tier (free for non-commercial use) allows 5000 requests per month.
 If you need more requests per month you will need to sign up for a production account (i.e. Basic or Pro account).

 This component adds an image processing entity where the state of the entity is the number of `people` detected in an image.
 The number of `faces` are exposed as an attribute of the sensor.
 Note that whenever a face is detected in an image, a person is always detected.
 However a person can be detected without a face being detected (e.g. if they have their back to the camera).
-Note that in order to prevent accidental over-billing, the component will not scan images automatically, but requires you to call the `image_processing.scan` service.
-This behaviour can be changed by configuring a `scan_interval`, shown below.
+Note that in order to prevent accidentally calling Sighthoun, the component will not scan images automatically, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.
+Alternativley the entity can be configured to periodically scan the image by configuring a `scan_interval`.

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Add to your Home-Assistant config: